bytefish/bytefish.de/blog/excel_xml_export.md

 }
 ```

-And finally we can connect all things to read the XML data, deserialize the it and operate on the entities:
+And finally we can connect all things to read the XML data, deserialize it and operate on the strongly-typed entities:

 ```csharp
 // Copyright (c) Philipp Wagner.
 All rights reserved.